 - Property Damage: Any damage to your vehicle is recoverable as economic damages.

-This type of damages includes losses which are not easy to determine by dollar value but are still worthy of compensation.
-They include:
+These types of damages includes losses that are not easy to determine by dollar value but are still worthy of compensation.

 - Pain and suffering from your injuries;

 - Emotional distress you may endure as you try to cope with a life-changing accident;